spiggyBe/sample-app-tests-manual-testPlan-api-automation/README.md

 1. You should read instructions in README.md file
 2. Presenting my test skillset.
-Navigate to folder: 'documentation' to extract what You want to see and read Test Plan and Manual Tests Scenarios.
+Navigate to folder: 'documentation' to extract what You want to see and read Test Plan and Manual Tests Scenarios. when You are in 'documentation' folder please click  blue linked 'View raw' - then will download excel file to your local machine

+documentation/Functionality of 'Like' - SAMPLE_ID-123.xlsx

+3. If You want to read Test Plan, navigate to documentation/Test Plan SAMPLE test plan.pdf Remember to click gray button "More Pages" on the bottom of screen.
+Or You can download whole file using downloading icon.

+4. You can also read about my very basic and simple Automation ideas for Test Scenarios and Test Cases navigating here: documentation/read-API-testing/API-test.md

 ```